sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

     ![Azure DevOps](images/dev275.png)

-    > **WARNING**: Be careful with copy/paste, make sure you have same indentation shown above.
+    > **WARNING**: Be careful with copy/paste, make sure you have the same indentation shown above.

 1. On the **eShopOnWeb** edit pane, in the upper right corner of the pane, click **Validate + Save**.